dogbiscuituk2/TagScanner7/README.md

 - _operator_ symbols include several aliases for certain operations, e.g. assignment can be represented by any of the symbols \<-, :=, ← interchangeably.
 - The name of the _ʞɯɾ_ language comes from the author's initials, upside down.

-## About Case
+## _ʞɯɾ_ Case Notes

 _ʞɯɾ_ code can be parsed in either of two alternative ways, either case-sensitively or case-insensitively. ***This option affects only the operation of user data comparison functions***; the language's own _function-names_, operator and _field_ names, etc., are always processed ignoring case.
 But when you use a _function_ like **Contains** or **ContainsX** which accepts a user-provided string value, its result will depend upon this setting.

 All affected _functions_ have an optional final argument, _bool caseSensitive_, which controls the case sensitivity of _only_ the particular, present _function_ invocation.
 When no value is supplied by the user, this argument is automatically filled with the current global case sensitivity setting, and the comparison _function_ executed accordingly.

 So, where does this default setting come from?
-The nearest _Case Sensitive_ checkbox:
+Initially, the nearest _Case Sensitive_ checkbox:

 - Filters, applied by typing a condition into the general filter area of the app, or by launching the Filter Editor, will respect the _Case Sensitive_ checkbox nearby.
 - Find & Replace operations will respect the _Case Sensitive_ checkbox in their own Find & Replace area of the UI.

 In the unlikely event that you need to change this setting dynamically during _program_ execution, just assign **true** or **false** to the CaseSensitive _parameter_:

-    CaseSensitive := true,                     // Initial global setting is case-sensitive.
+    CaseSensitive := true,                     // Set an initial global value.
     Sense := Title.Contains("love"),           // Performs a case-sensitive comparison.
     Nonsense := Title.Contains("love", false), // Overrides global setting, ignores case.
     CaseSensitive := false,                    // Change the global setting.